Do you feel short of breath for no reason?

 When we’re relaxed, our breathing pattern is set by the body and matches what our body needs.
 However thoughts, emotions, or stress can interfere with this process, and cause dysfunctional breathing.

-Dysfunctional breathing patterns can also form during a time of serious illness as a form of body memory.
+Dysfunctional breathing patterns can also form during a time of serious illness, where the lungs have been compromised.
+The breathing pattern that remains after the lungs have recovered is a form of body memory.

 Dysfunctional breathing can cause symptoms from many parts of the body.